riccardoboe/tiered-bad-bak/README.md

 # Installation Guidelines:
 * First clone this repo to your github (I recommend using the GitHub desktop app)
-* Run the command <h>Marked text</h> in the project folder's terminal.
+* Run the command <b>Marked text</b> in the project folder's terminal.
-* Open your docker application, and run this command in the terminal <i> docker run -p 27017:27017 --name badbank -d mongo). </i>
+* Open your docker application, and run this command in the terminal <b> docker run -p 27017:27017 --name badbank -d mongo). </b>
-* Finally run the command <i> node index.js </ik> in your terminal and proceed to the browser and enter localhost:3000.
+* Finally run the command <b> node index.js </b> in your terminal and proceed to the browser and enter localhost:3000.

 # Screenshots:
 *